bover87/HMB-FFRK-JP-LabMem/README.md

 Please keep your `rootCert.pfx` file, or you will have to re-install the certificate on the android device

-## Mumu 3 Users
+## <a name="newandroid">Android 10+ Users
-If you're using Windows 10 or earlier, it's easiest to simply downgrade Mumu to [1.4.2](https://windows.apkpure.com/mumu-player/download/18615) and turn off Windows Hypervisor (Hyper-V) if it's running.
-While crash detection now (as of 10.1.0) works on all Mumu versions and other supported emulators, certification installation and detection is much smoother on older versions if you're running Windows 10.
+*(**Note**: For older versions of the bot, please refer to the `readme.md` file included in that bot's files.
+The below information is applicable as of LabMem 10.3.)*

-Windows 11 users, however, will need to do some legwork to make the bot work.
-You'll have to use Mumu 3; older Mumu versions and most other Android emulators don't work in Windows 11 without disabling a host of security settings, and Android Studio, Mumu Nebula, Memu, and Bluestacks aren't compatible with the bot.
-You should follow the instructions [above](#Somewhat-Quick-Start) with the following exceptions:
+This bot runs into some problems on Android 10.0+, as security fixes on these versions do not allow the bot to detect that the certificate is installed.
+The bot is designed to detect the Android version you're running, and will adjust some of its behaviors accordingly.
+FFRK is incompatible with verions older than Android 9.0, and most emulators running versions of Android older than 10 run into serious issues with Windows 11's Hypervisor (Hyper-V) as well.

-- You MUST use 8.3.2 or later.
+- You MUST use LabMem 8.3.2 or later.
 Otherwise, the bot will often detect false "crashes" mid-battle and restart.
 For versions 8.3.2 through 10.0.2, Hyper-V must be running or the bot will detect false "crashes" during battle and restart constantly.
-Starting with version 10.1, crash detection is fully fixed and will work correctly on all emulator versions regardless of Hyper-V being enabled or not.
+Starting with version 10.1, crash detection is fully fixed and will work correctly on all emulator versions regardless of Hyper-V status or your Android version.
-- You can enable developer mode, but Mumu 3 does NOT support USB debugging.
-Mumu Pro may support it, but I don't have access to it to test.
+- Older emulators will not run with Hyper-V active, and newer ones will check Hyper-V and prompt you if Hyper-V needs to be reinstalled.
+Follow the instructions provided with your emulator.
-- In Windows 11, do NOT disable Hyper-V unless you also plan to disable all the other features that prevent older emus from running.
-If Hyper-V is not running the bot will not correctly configure its features for newer emulators.
-More concretely, the service `HV Host Service` must be in the `Running` state to be detected (other states, including `Stopped`, are treated as it being not present, and other Hyper-V services aren't checked).
+- The bot itself does check for `HV Host Service` being in the `Running` state (other states, including `Stopped`, are treated as it being not present, and other Hyper-V services aren't checked), but only for the purpose of checking your Windows version.
+All functions of the bot (except for information on enable Japanese output for those with English translation off) now work identically regardless of Hyper-V.
 - **Installing the certificate**: After installing and running the bot, look in its folder for `rootCert.pfx`.
 Place this file in the `MuMuShared` folder in your Documents folder.
 Then open your `Files` app in Mumu and click on the certificate to install it.
 - After installing the certificate, press `Enter` to advance the bot.
-When running the bot the first time, it will almost certainly crash. **This is fine**, just restart it and it should activate itself then (press `Enter` again when prompted).
+When running the bot the first time, it might crash. **This is fine**, just restart it and it should activate itself then (press `Enter` again when prompted).

 ## Common Issues / FAQ
 Mumu 3 (Windows 11) users should click [here](#Mumu-3-Users) for information specific to you.